The Richard Nixon Presidential Library and Museum in Yorba Linda, California, maintains:

 Such resentment and relativism, anathema to any true conservative philosophy, were Nixon’s downfall.

 By the time the Smoking Gun tape came out on August 5, the House Judiciary Committee had already passed three Articles of Impeachment against him.
 Public outrage to the recording was enormous.
-What little political support Nixon had was gone.
+What little political support Nixon had left evaporated.

 On the morning of August 9, Nixon became the first U.S. President to resign, and Gerald Ford was sworn in as the 38th man to hold the job.
 On September 8, Ford pardoned Nixon for all crimes he “committed or may have committed or taken part in”.